 b.
 Consider how much time will be needed for each step and record your time estimates next to the tasks.

 c.
 Working backwards from the due date, distribute the tasks in logical order through the weeks available.

 4. Calculate the average number of hours you need to allocate each week to prepare for assignments and tests:

 a.
-Add up the total number of hours needed in the first 6
+Add up the total number of hours needed in the first 6 weeks of semester.

 b.
 Divide the sum by the number of weeks.